tom-pollak/notes/SYS2/Exam/SYS2 Exam.md

 ## 4.

+# TODO

 Using shared memory would be convient for sharing chunks of data, however would be insecure if the other computer was not trustable.
 This is because the computer could change the data on the memory to run malicious code on your computer.

+Shared memory
+- Area of shared memory among process that wish to communicate
+- Under control of processes not OS
+- Issue: provide mechanism allow the user processes to synchronize actions when they access shared memory
+	- Race conditions

 Message passing
+- Communicate without resorting to shared variables
+	- No sync issues
+- operations: send(message) recieve(message)
+- Bidirectional or unidirecitonal
+- Synchronous or async
+- Direct: must name each other explicitly
+	- Link associated with exactly one pair of processes
+	- Link established automatically
+- Indirect: messages are directed and recieved from ports
+	- processes can communicate if they share a port
+	- each pair of proccesses may share several communication links

 ## 5.